YouTube shooting injures 4, woman believed to be shooter dead, police say

 Police confirmed Tuesday that a woman believed to be a shooter opened fire at YouTube headquarters in San Bruno, California, wounding at least four people before apparently killing herself.

 Hospital officials told KTVU they received multiple patients.
 KGO-TV reported the shooter was believed to be a white woman wearing a headscarf and a dark top, but police did not immediately confirm it.
 Witnesses told KTVU that the suspect shot her boyfriend before killing herself.
-Authorities told the Los Angeles Times that the incident did not appear to be terrorism.
+According to the Los Angeles Times, authorities said the incident did not appear to be terrorism.

 San Bruno Police confirmed on Twitter that they were responding to an active shooter.
 They previously tweeted there was police activity at 901 Cherry Ave., where the company's campus is located.
 They advised the public to "stay out of the area."